 - Continue here to pass the army camp and to Gurje Bhanjyang.
 There is a water tap here.

 - Continue on jeep road to Dandagaon

 - Continue to Nagi Gumba and the checkpoint there, first on a small foot trail, then jeep road.

 - From Nagi, all downhill on the ridge to Kopan Gumba.

-- The last 2km are going to be stinky running with traffic on small roads.
-Hold your breath.
+- The last 2km are going to be dusty running with traffic on small roads.
+Hold your breath and keep your patience.